BetterDiscord/docs/docs/users/getting-started/configuration.md

 ### Live Update

-This options lets the css editor update as you type rather than waiting for you to clik the button.
+This options lets the css editor update as you type rather than waiting for you to click the button.